Crocodile skin: Farming

-Value, Quality and Measurements
+Value, quality and measurements

 The skin is the most valuable part of a crocodile, followed by the meat and other body parts such as teeth.
 Value is decided in two ways: size and grade.
 Greater width increases the value of the skin and is measured across the third raised scute.
 The grade is measured on a scale of damage to the skin and value is deducted by 25% at each level.
 Therefore, skin value can drop significantly if the quality is not maintained by careful handling.

-The value of first-grade skin per cm is $9 (USA), a 40 cm of skin therefore costs $360.
+The value of first-grade skin per cm is $9 (US), a 40 cm of skin therefore costs $360.
 For every imperfection, value decreases which is why crocodile farmers take precautionary measures such as covering corners of enclosures with plastic, to keep their crocodiles in good condition.
 Crocodiles are put into smaller groups to prevent fights and spread of infections are known to lead to scarring and damage of skin which will affect the value of leather.

 The value of a skin is dependent on how much it is desired by fashion houses such as Louis Vuitton, Yves Saint Laurent and Hermes.
 Premium skins are usually transported to countries such as France, Italy and the United States of America where the most reputable tanneries treat the skins according to the designer's wishes and make them ready for manufacture into commercial goods such as bags, shoes and accessories.
 In Australia, (both a producer and manufacturer of crocodile hide) businesses like Di Croco offer custom products to customers and also use lesser skins and by-products to minimize waste.

 Quality can be improved up to the point of slaughter and from here only maintained or reduced.
 Skin must be preserved carefully as after slaughter there is a loss of immune response and it becomes susceptible to microbial contamination such as scale slip, staining and discoloration and biological damage, e.g. bacterial or fungal infection.
 In short term preservation, a 60% brine solution is used for up to five days.
 In long term preservation, a commercial biocide is required which allows the skin to be kept for up to four months.
 The skins are kept in sealed individual bags, though not vacuum packed, to minimize exposure, prevent creasing and simplify handling.
 Farmers and tanners use specific methods of folding or rolling skins to prevent creases forming across the scales.

 There are 2 main cuts of crocodile skin: